 You will have to look after your robot vacuum just as you would a regular vacuum — perhaps more so since these smaller dustbins need more frequent emptying.
-You’ll also need to dust the sensors, empty and clean the dustbin, and keep the filter clean — all weekly essentials to make sure your vacuum runs smoothly.
+You’ll also need to dust the sensors, empty and clean the dustbin, and keep the filter clean — all essentials to make sure your vacuum runs smoothly.
 As with most machines, maintaining it will keep it running better and for longer.
-You’ll also want to check the brushes regularly to make sure they are not blocked, check the rollers for threads or fibers that can get wrapped around the roller and cut into it, as well as clean the wheels and remove hair or tangled threads that may be impeding their movement.
+You’ll also want to check the brushes regularly to make sure they are not blocked, check the rollers for threads or fibers that can get wrapped around the roller and remove them, as well as clean the wheels and remove hair or tangled threads that may be impeding their movement.

 It’s definitely a domestic dream to imagine never having to vacuum again, but with a robot cleaner, this is actually possible.
 With a host of brands sporting lots of cool capabilities and accessible price ranges, this dream can easily become a reality in your home.

 - How to try YouTube’s new video download feature for desktop

 - The new Microsoft Surface Go is out, so Amazon discounted the original by $250

 - Midnight Mass review: Haunting series’ follow-up is a holy terror

 - Sable has the best sound design you’ll hear in a game this year